preco21/destiny-macros/readme.md

 [Watch this](https://www.youtube.com/watch?v=oAwm2kJs3wA).

-This affacts other users who are not in your fireteam.
+This effects other users who are not in your fireteam.

 Requirments: